ozone3950/pokemon-python-version/CHARACTERS.md

 # Elite Four:

 ### Elite Four Jennifer
-Survived several bloodsport events and known as the "Girl on Fire" with her amazing team of that type.
+Survived several bloodsport events and known as the "Girl on Fire" with her amazing Fire/Flying-Type team.

 Team:
 - Skarmory (Lv.
 51)